Here’s Our Rant About MannKind Corporation (MNKD)

 Sponsored

-The average price from analysts is $6.60.
+The average price from analysts is $6.50, which is $2.44 above the current price.
 MNKD currently public float of 236.34M and currently shorts hold a 12.19% ratio of that float.
-Today, the average trading volume of MNKD was 6.07M shares.
+Today, the average trading volume of MNKD was 6.09M shares.

 MNKD’s Market Performance

-MNKD stocks went down by -0.82% for the week, with a monthly drop of -36.25% and a quarterly performance of 6.43%, while its annual performance rate touched 243.40%.
-The volatility ratio for the week stands at 10.36% while the volatility levels for the past 30 days are set at 9.24% for MannKind Corporation.
-The simple moving average for the period of the last 20 days is -2.02% for MNKD stocks with a simple moving average of 34.14% for the last 200 days.
+MNKD stocks went up by 11.24% for the week, with a monthly jump of 14.78% and a quarterly performance of 23.66%, while its annual performance rate touched 334.62%.
+The volatility ratio for the week stands at 7.57% while the volatility levels for the past 30 days are set at 7.93% for MannKind Corporation.
+The simple moving average for the period of the last 20 days is 12.15% for MNKD stocks with a simple moving average of 51.24% for the last 200 days.

 Analysts’ Opinion of MNKD